Dotneteer/kliveide/README.md

 # Klive IDE

-This project aims to build a full-fledged ZX Spectrum IDE that you can easily use on Linux, Mac, and Windows.
-Besides supporting the traditional ZX Spectrum models (48/128/2/2A/2+/3/3+), Klive IDE intends to be an attractive development platform for [ZX Spectrum Next](https://www.specnext.com/).
+This project aims to build a full-fledged Z80 assembler IDE that you can easily use on Linux, Mac, and Windows.
+Besides supporting the traditional ZX Spectrum models (48/128/2/2A/2+/3/3+), Klive IDE intends to be an attractive development platform for [Cambridge Z88](https://en.wikipedia.org/wiki/Cambridge_Z88) and [ZX Spectrum Next](https://www.specnext.com/).

 **The current public release (v0.7.0) is released on December 13, 2020 [(changelog)](https://github.com/Dotneteer/kliveide/releases)**.